mesosphere-backup/dcos-windows/docs/windows.md

 The installation adds to those goals:
 - The deployment should be feasible on a Windows host without additional preparation.
 As a result, the deployment must use only tools available on a freshly installed windows machine.

+## dcos-windows repository

+The package tree, top level scripts, and configuration files are, as much as possible, located in the repository *dcos-windows*.
+(This does not include the yaml template files used by gen).
+The dcos/dcos repository is a subproject of dcos-windows in order to ensure that pkgpanda, gen, and release are in alignment.
+Packages and package files that are comon between windows and linux builds are used by dcos-windows via symbolic links.

 ## Packaging